 Having a telephone or “phone” for short, is a very crucial part of living in the United States.
 There are two most commonly used forms of telephone service: fixed phones and cell phones.

 There are many different things to consider when deciding on a home or cell phone.
-87% of Americans have a cell phone, and that number increases every year.
-45% of those have smart phones.
+According to the Pew Research Center, 95% of Americans have a cell phone, and that number increases every year.
+Around 77% of those have smart phones.

 Phones that are always wireless and can be used almost anywhere.